DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 verts[I].Color = Rainbow(LOD);
 ```

 Only 12 threads write indices.
-You must not access arrays outside of its ranges.
+We must not access the array outside of its bounds.

 ```hlsl
 if (I < 12)
 {